List of Emmerdale characters introduced in 1991: Alice Bates

 When Alice returned, Kathy lost her temper when she told her what a great time she'd had.
 Meanwhile, Elsa told Alan that she thought it was only a matter of time before Alice agreed to go and live with her.
 Alice became upset when she overheard Kathy talking about her feelings for Elsa was and turned to Alan.
 Meanwhile, Elsa's husband and stepson arrived and Alice enjoyed getting to know them.
 Alice particularly enjoyed spending time with Shane, who was only a couple of years older than her.
 However, after a few weeks, they needed to go home, upsetting Alice.
 After seeing this, Kathy agreed that Alice should go too.
 The next day Kathy asked Alice if she would like to go with Elsa but Alice asked if Kathy wanted her to go, forcing her to fight her feelings.
 Alice seemed enthusiastic about living with her mum but as the day progressed and the thought of leaving Kathy and Emmerdale hit Alice, she told Kathy that she didn't want to leave.
 That night when Elsa and Brett arrived to collect Alice.
 Elsa thanked Kathy for everything she had done over the last few years and told her she was welcome to visit whenever she wanted.
 Before Alice left, she gave Kathy one of her teddies and told her to cuddle it when she felt sad.
 Kathy then said a tearful goodbye to Alice as she left.

 Kathy visits Alice in Australia, having not seen her in nearly two years.
 She brings Alice home with her and Kathy tells her boyfriend, Andrew, that she was concerned for her niece's safety and brought her back without Elsa's knowledge.
 The following day, the seriousness of her actions hit Kathy and she was forced to contact a solicitor to find out her legal position.
 She told the solicitor that she feared Alice was being mistreated.
-However, her hopes where dashed when she was told that without evidence of abuse, she could face charges of child abduction.
+However, her hopes were dashed when she was told that without evidence of abuse, she could face charges of child abduction.
 It was not long before Elsa arrived in Emmerdale and she demanded to know why Kathy had taken her daughter.
 Kathy was not prepared to give Alice up without a fight and so disappeared with her again.